Islamic banking and finance: Non-Muslim influence

-Stability/Risk
+Stability and risk

 Sources differ over whether Islamic banking is more stable and less risky than conventional banking.

-Proponents (such as Zeti Akhtar Aziz, the head of the central bank of Malaysia) have argued that Islamic financial institutions are more stable than conventional banks because they forbid speculation and the two main types (in theory) of Islamic banking accounts – "current account" and mudarabah accounts – carry less risk to the bank.
+Proponents (such as Zeti Akhtar Aziz, the head of the central bank of Malaysia) have argued that Islamic financial institutions are more stable than conventional banks because they forbid speculation and the two main types (in theory) of Islamic banking accounts – "current accounts" and mudarabah accounts – carry less risk to the bank.